Brian Croach, Soprano Cornet

 Timothy Yee, Solo Cornet

 Timothy Yee joined the ABB in 1987.
-In the last 40 or so years since he first started studying the trumpet, Timothy has been awarded the Salvation Army Erik Leidzen Memorial Scholarship and studied trumpet with Anthony L. Pasquarelli at Carnegie Mellon University for many years.
+In the last 50 or so years since he first started studying the trumpet, Tim has been awarded the Salvation Army Erik Leidzen Memorial Scholarship and studied trumpet with Anthony L. Pasquarelli at Carnegie Mellon University for many years.
 He has performed with the Pittsburgh Civic Orchestra, the Edgewood Symphony, the North Pittsburgh Philharmonic Orchestra, the Pittsburgh Savoyards, East Winds Symphonic Band and in the pit orchestra for high school musicals.
 Tim is a former Bandmaster of The Salvation Army and volunteers as a summer camp music instructor.
-He is employed at PNC as a Line of Business Risk Specialist and lives in Ross Township with his wife, Joy.
+He is employed at PNC as an Information Technology Risk Compliance Officer and lives in Ross Township with his wife, Joy.
 Tim and Joy have two adult children (David and Sharon) as well as two grandchildren.

 Rita Ferrere, Solo Cornet

 Rita joined the band in the Fall of 2015 and has been playing the trumpet since the 5th grade.
 She has a bachelor’s degree in music education from Clarion University and a master’s degree in music from Youngstown State University.
 She previously taught instrumental music, grades 4-12, and was a band director for 20 years.
 In addition to the ABB, Rita also performs with the Bayfront Brass Quintet, the Mercer Community Band, the Venango Chamber Orchestra, the Franklin Silver Cornet Band, the Concert Band of Northwest Pennsylvania, and the Warren Philharmonic Orchestra.
 Rita lives in Forestville (in northern Butler county) and works for the Midwestern Intermediate Unit IV in Grove City.

 Louise Marino, Solo Cornet